TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Introduction.rst

 Many of the transformations performed back and forth in the TYPO3 backend date back to when it was a challenge to incorporate a RTE in a browser.
-It was then sometimes needed to fall back an a simple :code:`<textarea>` where rich text had to be presented in a simple enough way so that editors could work with it with no visual help.
+It was then sometimes needed to fall back to a simple :code:`<textarea>` where rich text had to be presented in a simple enough way so that editors could work with it with no visual help.